Skip to main content

 Declaration by Owner

-The owner of any vehicle titled in the Commonwealth of Virginia may declare the vehicle to be a salvage vehicle by:
+If you own a vehicle titled in the Commonwealth of Virginia, you may declare the vehicle to be a salvage vehicle by following these steps:

-4. paying the sales and use tax (if applicable).
+• Pay the sales and use tax (if applicable)

 Department of Motor Vehicles